Updated February 2020

-These Australian made tea towels feature hand drawn pictures of every child in the class and prove to be not only a neat profit spinner but a practical and cute memory of their school year.
+These Australian made tea towels can feature hand drawn pictures or handprints of every child in the class, and prove to be not only a neat profit spinner but a practical and cute memory of their school year.
 New options also allow for each child to have their own full-colour designs printed onto tea-towels with no minimum order.

 In a nutshell